-Ewan McGregor stars as a cleaning man in L.A. who takes his boss' daughter hostage after being fired and replaced by a robot.
-Two "angels" who are in charge of human relationships on earth, offer some unsolicited help to bring this unlikely couple together.Written by
+Ewan McGregor stars as a cleaning man in Los Angeles, who takes his boss' daughter hostage after being fired and replaced by a robot.
+Two "angels", who are in charge of human relationships on Earth, offer some unsolicited help to bring this unlikely couple together.Written by

 See more »

 21 of 28 people found this review helpful.

 Was this review helpful to you?

 | Report this